AdobeDocs/experience-platform.en/help/edge/commands/configure/prehidingstyle.md

 ---
 # `prehidingStyle`

-The `prehidingStyle` property allows you to define a CSS selector to hide parts of your site that haven't loaded yet.
-This property is valuable in synchronous Web SDK implementations to avoid flickering while personalized content loads.
+The `prehidingStyle` property allows you to define a CSS selector to hide personalized content until it loads.
+This property is valuable in synchronous Web SDK implementations to avoid flickering.
+Adobe recommends using the [prehiding snippet](../../personalization/manage-flicker.md) for asynchronous Web SDK implementations.

->[!IMPORTANT]
->
->If you load the Web SDK library or tags asynchronously, using this property does nothing.
-See [Manage flicker](../../personalization/manage-flicker.md) for information around using the prehiding snippet instead.
+The CSS selectors that you define in this property begin hiding content when you run the first [`sendEvent`](../sendevent/overview.md) command on a page.
+Content is unhidden when a response from Adobe is received, which typically includes personalized content.
+Content is also unhidden if the `sendEvent` command fails or times out.

+If you include both `prehidingStyle` and the prehiding snippet in your implementation, the prehiding snippet takes priority over this configuration property.

 ## Prehiding style in the Web SDK extension

 Select the **[!UICONTROL Provide prehiding style]** button when configuring the extension.
-This section only applies to tag deployments loaded synchronously.

 1. Log in to [experience.adobe.com](https://experience.adobe.com) using your Adobe ID credentials.
 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Tags]**.